VinGarcia/ksql/README.md

 - `sqlc`
 - `sqlboiler`

-For each of these tools we are running 3 different queries:
+For each of these tools, we are running 3 different queries:

-The `insert-one` query looks like:
+The `insert-one` query looks like this:

 `INSERT INTO users (name, age) VALUES ($1, $2) RETURNING id`

-The `single-row` query looks like:
+The `single-row` query looks like this:

 `SELECT id, name, age FROM users OFFSET $1 LIMIT 1`

-The `multiple-rows` query looks like:
+The `multiple-rows` query looks like this:

 `SELECT id, name, age FROM users OFFSET $1 LIMIT 10`